 Remember those bleak winter days that had you dreaming of summer?
 Well, no need to dream anymore because it’s finally here!
-Without a cloud in sight, sandals in hand, and perfectly painted toes (check out our article here to learn about which nail polishes are safe to buy!), you’re ready for the best summer cookout yet.
+Without a cloud in sight, sandals in hand, and perfectly painted toes, you’re ready for the best summer cookout yet.
 You remembered the cooler, the fruit salad, and even dad’s favorite burger spatula, but melamine, a toxic chemical that disrupts hormone regulation, might be the last thing you’d be expecting to show up at a summer picnic.
 You might even know what I’m talking about.
 You know, those brightly patterned, super cute, practically irresistible plates that don’t look plastic, but aren’t really ceramic either?

 What Even Is Melamine?

 Melamine is chemical compound originally found to be toxic only in large quantities and in those cases, results in negative effects on kidney function.
 However, new research is shedding light on just how much damage can be done to the human body from ingesting melamine.
 Exposure to melamine has negative impacts on brain development and reproductive functions because it changes how hormones work in the body (1).

 Where is Melamine Found?